Ashokkumar2sa/iitk-coin/README.md

 The tranfer will take the roll nos of the participant and the amount

-The have to improved upon concurrency it is not up to date
+The code have to improved, it is not up to date and has few errors.

 Task2